Biofuel in New Zealand

-There are a number of biofuels used in New Zealand.
+Biofuels remain a small share of national energy use in New Zealand but are viewed as a tool for reducing emissions, improving fuel security, and supporting regional industries.

+Commercial activity has focused on low‑level bioethanol and biodiesel blends, influenced by feedstock supply, policy settings, and global fuel prices.
+Government programmes and proposed sustainability obligations have aimed to encourage investment and provide certainty for producers.

+New Zealand’s potential is closely tied to its forestry sector and emerging waste‑to‑fuel technologies, with national studies identifying opportunities for scale alongside challenges such as capital costs, infrastructure needs, and competition for biomass resources.

 Biofuels

 Biodiesel

 In 2007, Ecodiesel planned to build a biodiesel plant in Onehunga, but the project was not completed.

 In 2010, Gull began selling a 5%-blend of biodisel under the brand name Diesel Max.
 The biodiesel was originally sourced locally from Environ Fuels, and available at 5 of out Gull's 100 petrol stations.
 Initially, there was some concern about engine compatibility for older vehicles.

 In 2014, Gull switched from using locally produced biofuels to an imported blend from Australia, citing "local supply issues".

 In 2016, Z Energy opened a biodiesel manufacturing plant in Wiri, called Te Kora Hou.

 In 2020, Gull discontinued their biodiesel brand, citing issues with cost, scalability, and import supply chains.
-That same year, Z Energy announced that they were shutting down their biodiesel factory as it wasn't uneconomical.
+That same year, Z Energy announced that they were shutting down their biodiesel factory as it was uneconomical.

 In 2022, Z Energy abandoned their biodiesel factory.